-This section explains the construction and properties of our measure of potential historical ethnic borders.
-In particular, as explained in the previous subsection, we exploit the predictions of our theoretical model to construct potential borders for ethnicities in Africa.
-Specifically, our model suggests that in a homogeneous world, given the central locations of ethnic groups, the theoretical location of ethnic borders generates the unique Voronoi partition of this world.
-Thus, theoretically, the homeland of some ethnicity i should be composed by the regions that are closer to its center than to the center of any other ethnicity $j \neq i$.
-Importantly, this Voronoi partition would not depend on any characteristics of the ethnicities or the geography of the world, but depends solely on the location of the centers and some notion of distance.
-So, in order to generate our measure of potential borders, we follow a two-step procedure: (i) we choose a center for each ethnicity and (ii) we construct the Voronoi partition based on these centers.
+This section explains the construction and properties of our instrument.
+We exploit the predictions of our theoretical model (Appendix B) to construct potential borders for ethnicities in Africa.
+In particular, our model suggests that if history, geography, culture, institutions, etc. do not play a role, the theoretical location of ethnic borders partitions the world into a unique set of homelands.
+Specifically, given the central locations of ethnic groups, the homeland of some ethnicity i should be composed by the regions that are closer to its center than to the center of any other ethnicity $j \neq i$, i.e., theoretically borders create a Voronoi partition of the world.
+Importantly, this unique Voronoi partition depends solely on the location of the centers and some notion of distance, independent of any characteristics of the ethnicities or the geography of the world.
+In fact, this Voronoi partition of the world is a global property of the set of centers for any given the notion of distance employed.
+Thus,